-Methods in Java, on the other hand, are virtual by default and can be made non-virtual by using the 'final' keyword.
+In Java, methods are inherently virtual and can be explicitly defined as non-virtual by utilizing the 'final' keyword.

 // C++ Program to Illustrate How